PetroIvaniuk/llms-tools/README.md

 - [Wanda](https://github.com/locuslab/wanda) - Pruning LLMs by Weights and Activation: removes weights on a per-output basis, by the product of weight magnitudes and input activation norms
 - [LOMO: LOw-Memory Optimization](https://github.com/OpenLMLab/LOMO) - a new optimizer, which fuses the gradient computation and the parameter update in one step to reduce memory usage
 - [LMFlow](https://github.com/OptimalScale/LMFlow) - an extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community
-- [OpenICL](https://github.com/Shark-NLP/OpenICL) - a new open-source toolkit for in-context learning and LLM evaluation; supports various state-of-the-art retrieval and inference methods, tasks, and zero-/few-shot evaluation of LLMs

 ## Tools
 |Text-to-Image|Text-to-Music|Text-to-Video|Games|Brand|